 If you are pregnant or trying to conceive, your doctor has probably told you to take prenatal vitamins.
 These one-size-fits-all vitamins have many of the vitamins and minerals you need for a healthy pregnancy.

-However, studies show that 70% of people have at least one genetic variant that could affect how the nutrients they eat get passed on to their babies.
-Therefore, instead of taking a general prenatal vitamin, take a DNA nutrition test to learn the best balance of vitamins, minerals, and other essential compounds that will provide optimal fetal growth and cognitive development for your baby.
+However, studies show that 70% of women have at least one genetic variant that could affect how the nutrients they eat get passed on to their babies.
+Therefore, instead of taking a general prenatal vitamin, you can take a DNA nutrition test to learn the best balance of vitamins, minerals, and other essential compounds that will provide optimal growth and cognitive development for your baby.

 During your preconception or early prenatal appointments, your doctor or midwife will recommend that you take a prenatal vitamin.
 Most prenatal vitamins contain a combination of vitamins and minerals essential for healthy development.
 However, common over-the-counter prenatal vitamins do not account for your unique genetic differences in how your body uses vitamins and minerals.

 This is where nutrigenetic testing can fill in the gaps by identifying any inefficiencies in your nutrient pathways.
 Then you can find prenatal supplements that will support optimal health for you and your baby.

 What kind of essential vitamins and minerals do you need during your pregnancy that genetics might affect?
 We list a few of the key factors that you might want to support with custom prenatal supplements below:

 DHA is an omega-3 fat that supports the growth of a developing baby’s brain, eyes, and immune system.
 Studies show that DHA should be taken during all trimesters of pregnancy for the most benefit.
 Some women have a variant gene that reduces the transport of DHA in the body.
 Get genetic testing before conception to determine if you need to add more DHA to reach recommended levels for your baby to develop appropriately.